Agarose gel electrophoresis

 1. Electric current as driving force

-4. Buffer (e.g., Tris EDTA, ethylene diamine tetraacetic acid)
+4. Buffer (e.g., Tris, tris(hydroxymethyl)aminomethane, with EDTA, ethylene diamine tetraacetic acid)

-5. Staining system (e.g., methylene blue and EtBr)
+5. Staining system (e.g., methylene blue, EtBr, SBYBR green)

-Nucleic acids are negatively charged, thus both RNA and DNA will migrate through a gel towards the positive (anode) electrode.
+Nucleic acids are negatively charged at biology-relevant pH, thus both RNA and DNA will migrate through a gel towards the positive (anode) electrode.
 The gel acts as a sieve, impeding the progress of larger molecules through the matrix.
 Thus, smaller molecules migrate faster than larger molecules through the gel.
 The rates by which the molecules travel are inversely related to their size.

 Question 1: In running DNA, we say “Run to red!”
-Which end should the gel’s wells be located, at the anode or at the cathode?
+Which end should the wells of the gel be located, at the anode or at the cathode?

 To accurately determine molecular weights of unknown fragments, all samples should be run in parallel with a known standard or ladder.
-Agarose (a natural polymer) is used for relatively large DNA fragments, but does not resolve molecules that are similar in size; polyacrylamide (a synthetic polymer, and a neurotoxin, to boot!) is used for small DNA fragments because of it’s higher resolving power.
-For more information about electorphoresis, please see the numerous Wikipedia entries on the subject (wikipedia Electrophoresiswikipedia Gel electrophoresiswikipedia DNA electrophoresis).
+Agarose (a natural polymer) is used for relatively large DNA fragments, but does not resolve molecules that are similar in size; polyacrylamide (a synthetic polymer, its precursor, acrylamide, is a neurotoxin), is used to separate small DNA fragments because of its higher resolving power.
+For more information about electrophoresis, please see the numerous Wikipedia entries on the subject (wikipedia Electrophoresiswikipedia Gel electrophoresiswikipedia DNA electrophoresis), and the wonderful book Electrophoresis in practice, by Westermeier, now in it’s 5th edition (2016).

-If you have never run a gel before, then try this Virtual Lab exercise.
-It is kinda cheesy, but gives a good overview of DNA electrophoresis and analysis.
+If you have never run a gel before, then try this Virtual Lab video and exercises from the good folks at Genetics Science Learning Center or the University of Utah.
+It is simplistic, but gives a good overview of DNA electrophoresis and analysis.
+Another easy to follow presentation is available at Cold Spring Harbor’s Dolan Learning Center.

-We will routinely use agarose gels to help us visualize runs of PCR products.
-In particular, we will run many RAPD and VNTR or SSR samples this semester.
-However, agarose is not appropriate for quantifying differences among the strains of flies for SSR because agarose is only capable of discriminating among DNA fragments that differ by several hundred bases.
+We will routinely use agarose gels to help us visualize runs of PCR products (amplicons).
+In particular, we will run many RAPD and VNTR or SSLP samples this semester.
+However, agarose is not appropriate for quantifying differences among the strains of flies for SSLP because agarose is only capable of discriminating among DNA fragments that differ by several hundred bases.
 By definition, we expect microsatellites to vary among individuals by a few bases at most.
 However, agarose gels are easy to make and run and very appropriate for checking to make sure that our DNA extraction and PCR protocol are capable of providing us with product.

 Components of electrophoresis system